 The rain and snow will soon start to pile up on fields, roads, and houses all throughout Pennsylvania.
 One issue you may not be so much aware of, but is crucial to keeping your home comfy and cozy, is the fact of making sure your windows are sealed tight and no damage is found.
 Any damage that is found, internal or external to the window itself, may allow cold air, bugs that are trying to find warmth, and other undesirable things to enter your home.

 It is a little past due when you should check for damages, but the time is never too late.
 Perform a test from the inside of your house which will let you see if air is making its way past inside.
-Grab a lighter, candle, or any other object that can provide a small, but visible flame.
-That air would push through the window at certain spots, it would bend the flame.
-Try it for a few minutes and travel around the sides of your window with the flame, but be cautious.
+Grab a lighter, candle, or any other object that can provide a small, visible flame.
+That air would push through the window at certain spots, it would bend the flame towards you.
+Try it for a few minutes and travel around the sides of your window with the flame, be cautious when conducting the test.

 Another big issue is the pests trying to find somewhere warm to chill out.
 Keep an eye out for where areas they may start showing up.
 If you start seeing them appear in a specific corner of the room, check it out.